-7 Questions Every Student SHOULD Ask Their PMP Coach When Preparing for the PMP Exam
+7 Questions Students SHOULD Ask PMP® Coach for the PMP Exam

 - 2. What PMP formulas do I need to know for the exam?

 - 3. What are these Inputs, Outputs, Tools and Techniques (ITTOs)?

 - 4. What are some tricks to answering these long scenario-based PMP exam questions?

 - 5. How can I manage my PMP exam time?

 - 6. What’s the best PMP study plan for learning all the content?